zzzprojects/learn-orm/tutorials/fsharp/arrays.md

 # Arrays

-Arrays are fixed-size, zero-based, mutable collections of consecutive data elements that are all of the same types.
+Arrays are fixed-size, zero-based, mutable collections of consecutive data elements all of the same types.

 There are various ways to create an array.
 The simplest way is to list consecutive values between `[|` and `|]` and separated by semicolons (`;`) as shown below.